blackhatethicalhacking/SQLMutant/README.md

 NADA, took care of this with pre - install script.
 Blackhat is good about pushing commits, so the main branch should be updated soon!

+We also have integrated an automatic requirement installer when you run the tool!

 # Installation

 `git clone https://github.com/blackhatethicalhacking/SQLMutant.git`